 Speaking of the discovery process, think back to what exactly your customer hopes to achieve by using your software.
 Whether it’s sharing a file for the first time or initiating outreach with a customer, the first time they log in, a user should feel like they’ve accomplished the first step toward their future goals.

 No one likes to repeat themselves.
 Before CS is ever introduced to the equation, sales should provide all of the information they have gathered about the customer, including their organization’s long-term strategy and relevant details about stakeholders and the primary point of contact.

 Sean Ellis, CEO of GrowthHackers, a popular workflow management platform, offers two case studies on the impact onboarding has on advocacy and word-of-mouth (WOM) marketing:

-This SaaS company provides secure remote work solutions and found customers were complaining of as low return on investment and ineffective onboarding processes.
+This SaaS company provides secure remote work solutions and found customers were complaining of a low return on investment and ineffective onboarding processes.
 This feedback was presented to the C-suite by the CS team alongside qualitative data on time to first value and product usage.

 After investing “undivided” organizational attention on onboarding, the company began to see increased expansion, a higher ROI for customers and 80% of new users being generated by WOM.

-They succeeded by implementing incentivized referrals while also creating an optimized onboarding program.
+They succeeded by implementing incentivized customer referrals while also creating an optimized onboarding program.
 By deploying user-friendly notifications and a guided tour of the platform, Dropbox users achieved an almost immediate time to first value as they were walked through the process of uploading their files.